 The 1,381-acre campus in Northeast Florida is considered a key driver in the region, with an annual economic impact of nearly $1 billion.
 There are six colleges at UNF: the Brooks College of Health, the Coggin College of Business, the College of Arts and Sciences, the College of Computing, Engineering and Construction, the College of Education and Human Services and the Hicks Honors College.

 UNF’s campus was first established in 1969 when 1,000 acres between downtown Jacksonville and Jacksonville Beach were set aside for development of the University.
 Initially designated as an upper division college for juniors and seniors, UNF opened its doors to 2,027 students in the fall of 1972.
 UNF began admitting freshmen in 1984.
 UNF’s first president was Thomas G. Carpenter, and the first class was supported by 117 faculty and more than 150 staff members.
 UNF graduated 35 students during its first commencement ceremony in 1973.

 The University of North Florida was quick to expand and was accredited by the Southern Association of Colleges and Schools in 1974.
 The school’s mascot, Ozzie the Osprey, was adopted in November 1979.

 UNF began intercollegiate sports in 1983 as a member of the NAIA, later moving to NCAA Division II.
-The North Florida Ospreys made the move to Division I in 2009 and currently compete in the Atlantic Sun Conference.
-In 2015, the men's basketball team competed in the NCAA Basketball Tournament.
+The North Florida Ospreys made the move to Division I in 2009, competing in the Atlantic Sun Conference.
+Since that time, teams have excelled winning numerous conference championships and regularly competing in postseason play.
+In 2015, the men's basketball team received its first invitation to the NCAA Basketball Tournament.